petroslamb/peterlamb/README.md

-# Peter Lamb – Software & AI Engineering Consultant
+# Petros Lambropoulos – Lead Product Software Engineer

 ## Overview
-This repository hosts the public-facing site for Peter (Petros) Lamb, implemented with **React 19**, **TypeScript**, and **Vite**.
+This repository hosts the public-facing site for Petros (Peter) Lambropoulos, implemented with **React 19**, **TypeScript**, and **Vite**.
 Styling relies on Tailwind CSS served via CDN (see `index.html`).
 The router uses hash-based URLs so the site works cleanly on GitHub Pages.

 ## Branch & Remote Strategy
 - `main` is the branch for active development and deployable code.
 Create commits here when making changes locally.